browserengineering/book/book/accessibility.md

 press `ctrl-plus`, and the opposite with `ctrl-minus`.
 This is great for reading text more easily.

-But you'll quickly notice that there is a big problem with this approach: pretty soon the text starts overflowing its container, and even worse gets cut off at the edge of the screen.
-That's quite bad actually---we traded one accessibility improvement in one area (you can read the text) for a loss in another(you can't even see all the text!).
+But you'll quickly notice that there is a big problem: pretty soon the text starts overflowing its container, and even worse gets cut off at the edge of the screen.
+That's quite bad actually---we traded one accessibility improvement in one area (you can read the text) for a loss in another (you can't even see all the text!).

 How can we fix this?
-Well, it turns out we shouldn't just increase the size of fonts, but *also* the sizes of every other CSS pixel defined in `layout`.
+Well, it turns out we shouldn't just increase the size of fonts, but also the *sizes of every other CSS pixel* defined in `layout`.
 We should essentially run the same layout algorithm we have, but with each device pixel measurement larger by a a factor of `zoom`.
 This will automatically cause inline text and content to wrap when it gets to the edge of the screen,